gpaulissen/blog/_drafts/plsql-code-checker.md

 ## Some code checks

 Lucas Jellema identified these:
-* Variables that are referenced but never assigned (before that reference)
+1. Variables that are declared but never used
-* Variables that are declared but never used
+2. Variables that are referenced but never assigned a value (before that reference)
-* Variables that are assigned but never used (after that assignment)
+3. Variables that are assigned a value but never used (after that assignment)

 In his article Lucas Jellema used a simple example and did not take into account a variable having the same name that exists in more than one function or procedure.
 So we have to take care of that too.

 Besides those mentioned above you can think of these checks too:
-* Output parameters should be assigned a value
+4. Output parameters should be assigned a value
-* Functions should not have output parameters
+5. Functions should not have output parameters
-* Unused procedure and function parameters
+6. Identifiers shadowing another identifier
-* Variables getting out of scope
+7. Unused procedure and function parameters
-* Do not define global public variables but use setters and getters
+8. Do not define global public variables but use setters and getters

 ## A more complex example